pixie-io/pixie-demos/endpoint-deprecation/README.md

 ## A Note on Data Retention

 Note that the PxL scripts above only examine the last 30 minutes of traffic.
 This time window can be extended by changing the `start_time` variable (e.g. to use `-3h`).
-Pixie stores collected data locally on the nodes in your cluster, so data retention is limited to 24 hours or less (depending on the volume of traffic your cluster sees).
-For more visibility, use [Pixie’s API](https://docs.px.dev/using-pixie/api-quick-start/) to routinely scan for endpoint traffic and log the results (or send a [Slackbot alert](https://docs.px.dev/tutorials/integrations/slackbot-alert/)).
+For more information on how much data Pixie stores, see the [reference docs](https://docs.px.dev/about-pixie/faq#how-much-data-does-pixie-store).

 ## Bugs & Features